 This one is super straight forward.
 I won't give brick counts because you can make them any size you want!

 Basically make 4 pillars of 1×2 bricks that are as tall as your photo.
 Lay down a base of 2×4 or 2×2 bricks that are as wide as your frame needs to be.
 (Keep in mind a 1/4 inch on the left and right side of your photo will be covered by the frame.
 The top and bottom are not covered.)
 Add 2 pillars on each side, then cap as best you can with 2×4 or larger bricks, using more bricks on top if you need to bridge a larger span.

-Who do you know that would love a LEGO Picture Frame?!
-Let’s hear it in the comments.
+Who do you know that would love these LEGO Picture Frames?!
+Let's hear it in the comments.
 Remember to pin and share this if you like it!
 Also stick around to see all the other ideas below!

-Be sure to hop over to the 2nd Annual Toddler Approved LEGO Week page to see the rest of the week’s ideas!
-Here are the other ideas for Thursday!
+Be sure to hop over to the 2nd Annual Toddler Approved LEGO Week page to see even more ideas.
+Grab The Unofficial Guide to Learning with LEGO for more inspiration, too!

 Laura, you never cease to amaze me!
 This is so awesome!
 Where were you when my kids were little?